Chapter Twenty-Eight - Second Chances

 "This isn't about you, Sam.
 I'm the one who screwed up, all right.
 It's my fault.
 There's no telling how many kids have gotten hurt because of me."
 Dean finally admitted to his brother with a pained look on his face.

 "What are you saying, Dean.
 How is it your fault?"
 Sam asked.
 When Dean didn't answer, he sighed then added,"Dean.
 You've been hiding something from the get go.
-Since when does dad bail on a hunt?
-Since when does he let something get away?
-Now talk to me man.
-Tell me what's going on "
+Since when does Dad bail on a hunt?
+Since when does he let something get away?"

 "And you will finish it, Dean."
-Mackenzie said to him, as she took a step closer to him.
-She leaned into his side and waited until he turned his head to look at her, then she continued,"But you're not in this alone.
+Mackenzie spoke up.
+She leaned into his side and waited until he turned his head to look at her, then continued,"But you're not in this alone.
 We are all here to help and we will get him this time."

 "She's right."
 Sam agreed.
 "But I'm still not sure about using Michael."